recognizing speech in noise by synthesizing it

 how do singers tune in various contexts?

-I've helped out Johanna Devaney with her work studying the effect of context on singers' intonation.
+I've collaborated with Prof. Johanna Devaney on her work studying the effect of context on singers' intonation.
 We're looking at how singers change their tuning based on the harmonic context of other singers, based on the presence of accompaniment, and based on the melodic context of individual lines.
 We do this by analyzing recordings of the singers using automated and semi-automated tools we have developed.
 These tools have been released as the Automatic Music Performance and Analysis Toolkit (AMPACT) on github.

 I built a human computation game called Major Miner's music labeling game.
 From the intro:

 The goal of the game, besides just listening to music, is to label songs with original, yet relevant words and phrases that other players agree with.
 We're going to use your descriptions to teach our computers to recommend music that sounds like the music you already like.

 Players are having a good time with it.
 You can see the top scorers on the leader board, but don't let them intimidate you, it's pretty easy to score points once you get the hang of it.
 Check it out if you have some time to play.

 the recti-linear room simulator